AarjavPatni/chronicle/README.md

 ### API Endpoints

-- `POST /` - Append a record to the log
+- `POST /` - Append an event to the log
-- `GET /?offset=N` - Retrieve a record at the given offset
+- `GET /?offset=N` - Retrieve an event at the given offset

 ## Project Structure